 South Carolina's Clean Cities Coalition

-Palmetto Clean Fuels (PCF) is an initiative of the South Carolina Energy Office and is part of the Clean Cities program, one of nearly 100 designated coalitions in the United States.
-The Department of Energy approved the application for PCF's designation in 2003, recognizing the commitment of our stakeholders to building an alternative fuels market in South Carolina as a statewide coalition in 2004.
+The Palmetto Clean Fuels Coalition (PCF) is an initiative of the Office of Regulatory Staff - Energy Office.
+PCF works to increase the use of alternative fuels and advanced vehicle technologies in South Carolina.
+PCF is part of the Clean Cities program, one of nearly 100 designated coalitions in the United States.
+The US Department of Energy (DOE) approved the application for PCF's designation in 2003, recognizing the commitment of our stakeholders to building an alternative fuels market in South Carolina as a statewide coalition in 2004.